suacalis/TurboGPT/README.md

 # TurboGPT
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://turbogpt.streamlit.app/)

-TurboGPT is a chatbot clone of ChatGPT, powered by the GPT-3.5 language model, developed by OpenAI.
+TurboGPT is a chatbot similar of ChatGPT, powered by the GPT-3.5 language model, developed by [Tushar Aggarwal](https://tushar-aggarwal.com).
 This chatbot is built using Streamlit, a Python library for creating web applications.
 With TurboGPT, you can have interactive conversations with an AI-powered language model, making it ideal for various applications such as virtual assistants, customer support, and more.
+### Note: Due to obvious reason, OpenAI API is needed, I promise, TurboGPT won't store your API key , but will only store conversation history.
+After you exit, that too will be dumped.

 ## Features